So you'd like to have a website for your church? It's not as hard as you think to create a website. See the stages

 Set up your website

-There are a number of different options you can choose including Weebly, WIX, JIMDO, Squarespace, Webs and IM Creator which all offer a complete hosted design package (the only other thing you need is a domain name).
+There are a number of different options you can choose including Weebly, Wordpress, WIX, JIMDO, Squarespace, Webs and IM Creator which all offer a complete hosted design package (the only other thing you need is a domain name).

-Most of these website builders have templates supported by HTML5 which allows you to optimize your website for all leading mobile devices.
-Hosting packages cost from NZ$5 - $10 a month (depending on the exchange rate and what extras you require) and there are discounts if you pay for a year in advance - payment is by credit card.
+They offer template-based website builders that allow you to optimise your website for all leading mobile devices.
+Suitable hosting packages cost from around NZ$18-$38 a month (depending on the exchange rate and what extras you require) and there are discounts if you pay for a year in advance - payment is by credit card.